Contact Us for a Free Consultation (213) 542-0979

 Case Review by our Experienced Defense Lawyers

 Given the complexity of these legal matters, it's highly advisable to consult with an experienced attorney.
-They can help you understand your options and work towards a solution that best suits your situation, whether it's avoiding a criminal protective order or modifying it to a Level One protective order.
+They can provide invaluable guidance, helping you understand your options and work towards a solution that best suits your situation, whether it's avoiding a criminal protective order or modifying it to a Level One protective order.

-A lot of times, people are married.
+Often, people get married.
 They have kids, so they don't want a criminal protective order that blocks them from seeing their significant other or a restraining order that prevents them from seeing their significant other.

 In Los Angeles County, they will often not get rid of a criminal protective order until the person actually does some domestic violence classes, enrolls, and shows that they're making good progress.
-Then, they will often get rid of the criminal protective order so the parties can get back together and be in the same position they were before that protective order was issued against them.
+Then, they will often have the criminal protective order lifted, allowing the parties to reunite and return to their previous situation.

 Related Article: